Mythanis/ManUpGodsWay/replit.md

 The backend is an Express.js server in TypeScript, following a RESTful API design.
 It utilizes session-based authentication integrated with Replit's OIDC, storing sessions in PostgreSQL.
 Middleware is used for logging, error handling, and role-based access control (user, admin) with subscription tiers (free, premium, VIP) for content access.

 ## Database Design
 PostgreSQL, hosted on Neon Database, is used with Drizzle ORM for type-safe queries and migrations.
-The schema includes tables for users, studies (with lessons), discussions, devotionals, podcasts, challenges, testimonies, exercises, and various metadata for progress tracking, ratings, and video content.
+The schema includes:
+- **studies**: Bible study metadata (title, description, category, tier, totalDays, etc.)
+- **studyLessons**: Individual day/lesson content (dayNumber, title, content, scripture, questions, keyTakeaway)
+- **userProgress**: Overall study progress tracking (currentDay, status, completedAt)
+- **userLessonProgress**: Per-lesson completion tracking (isCompleted, answers, completedAt)
+- **users, discussions, devotionals, podcasts, challenges, testimonies, exercises**: Additional core tables
+- Various metadata tables for ratings, video content, and user engagement

 ## Content Management
 The system supports a tiered content structure (free, premium, VIP) and category-based organization for study materials, videos, and podcasts.
 Features include progress tracking (lesson completion, study ratings), search, and a comprehensive admin panel for content and user management, video/podcast uploads, tier assignment, and notification broadcasting.
 It also includes a robust system for managing study documents (PDFs, Word docs) with tier-based access.
 Admins can upload new PDF/Word documents, delete existing ones, and update study materials through the edit interface.